njordhov/docker-shadow-cljs/README.md

 - Improve security by isolating the development environment from your system
 - Simplify cleanup after development by avoiding pollution of the host filesystem

+You can provide these benefits for any ClojureScript project by copying the [docker-compose.yml](docker-compose.yml) configuration file into its repository.

 ## Prerequisites

 [![Docker](https://badgen.net/badge/icon/docker?icon=docker&label)](https://https://docker.com/)